 (b) the provisions of Part 1.2 of the Corporations Act apply as if the standard’s provisions were provisions of that Chapter.

-[Clause 26 inserted in Gazette 4 Mar 2003 p.
+[Clause 26 inserted: Gazette 4 Mar 2003 p.
 719.]

 27. Evidence of text of accounting standard

 (1) This clause applies to a document that purports to be published by or on behalf of the AASB or ASIC and to set out the text of —